 Although the long cycle is quantitatively only of minor importance, it plays an even greater role in regulating the balances in the entire ecosystem.
 Consumers could therefore also be called regulators.
 As soon as a certain plant species increases disproportionately in the ecosystem, the number of animals consuming it usually also increases.
 This reduces the population density of the plant species, which then leads to a decrease in phytophages.
 However, the settling to an equilibrium is rarely constant.
 Rather, one usually observes cyclic oscillations of population densities, each with typical phase shifts.
 Such a phase shift exists again between the phytophages and their zoophagous enemies.
 These regulatory processes, which can be described cybernetically as control loops with feedback, ensure that the ecosystem is kept in a dynamic equilibrium (steady state).
 It is true that population densities will always fluctuate to a certain extent, but only within certain limits.
 Such fluctuations are also caused by changing weather conditions in the individual years, which sometimes favours one plant species over another in the competition.

-◘ Fig. C-9 Schematic of the simplest ecosystem (left) with material cycle and energy flow (E: energy flow; energy = ability to do work); R: respiration, respiratory energy; the same with the consumer compartment (right).
+◘ Fig. C-9 Scheme of the simplest ecosystem (left) with material cycle and energy flow (E: energy flow; energy = ability to do work); R: respiration, respiratory energy; the same with the consumer compartment (right).

-Fig. C-10 A: Schematic of the short and long metabolic cycles in a deciduous forest biogeocone.
+Fig. C-10 A: Scheme of the short and long metabolic cycles in a deciduous forest biogeocene.
 R: Respiration (breathing).
 Thickness of arrows approximates turnover rates.
-B: Schematic of the energy flow.
+B: Scheme of the energy flow.

 The interlocking control loops are based, on the one hand, on direct control processes by animals such as pollination (zoogamy) or fruit and seed dispersal (zoochory), and, on the other hand, on food chains that begin with herbivory.
 The long cycle consists of a whole series of such food chains, which would usually have to be described more accurately as food webs and which, despite all fluctuations, give the ecosystem great stability on average.
-By destroying the predators or by further interventions, man disturbs just these food chains, whereby the whole ecosystem gets into disorder or even collapses (GI-GON 1974), or is replaced by another one.
+By destroying the predators or by further interventions, man disturbs just these food chains, whereby the whole ecosystem gets into disorder or even collapses (Gigon 1974), or is replaced by another one.

 It will continue to be an important task of zoo-ecologists in the future not so much to elucidate the quantitative ratios of secondary production as the various food chains in all their details.
 For the phytophages and the predators are often strictly specialized in particular species on which they feed.
 Despite their low density, they have great regulatory importance.
 A wealth of different adaptations plays a role in this.